Justink-08/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A program that prints all single digits 0 to 10
+A program that prints all the number of base 16 in lowercase